emi-lex/methylation_jb/README.md

 ![picture](pictures/horvath_combo.png)

 The results demonstrate that the combination algorithm methyLImp + nbp yields the most favorable overall performance in terms of the RMSE and MAE metrics when employed for methylation clock estimation.
 Notably, the observed differences between the combination algorithms are relatively minor.

+The results can be obtained by running the jupyter notebook `code/horvath_microarrays.ipynb`.

 ## Conclusion